tusharbhutt/Endless-Nodes/README.md

 **UPDATE: Sep 24, 2023**

++ Took the node from https://github.com/ZaneA/ComfyUI-ImageReward that uses Image Reward and repurposed it
 + Took the node from https://github.com/strimmlarn that does aesthetic scoring and repurposed it

 **UPDATE: Sep 20, 2023**

-+ Added an eight input number switch because I needed it
++ Added an eight-input number switch because I needed it

 **UPDATE: Sep 18, 2023**